 University College London, UK; Adjunct Lecturer, 2015 – 2017

 Krauss, Alexander.
-What are the limits of science?
+What are the presents limits of science?
 An interdisciplinary analysis.
 Under review. (paper available upon request)

 Krauss, Alexander.
 The nature of scientific discovery.
 Under review. (paper available upon request)

 Danús, Lluís; Carles Muntaner; Alexander Krauss; Marta Sales-Pardo; Roger Guimerà.
-Different collaboration patterns and impact of prominent researchers in Europe and North America.
+Impact of different collaboration patterns of prominent researchers in Europe and North America.
 Under review, (paper available upon request)